tiberiucorbu/mercurio_listener/README.rst

 Mercurio is a set of components to run commands in a host.
 Also known as the deployment machine.
 It is designed to be plugglable, so you can run whatever you want to in the host.

 The aim of Mercurio is to transmit a message to the host.
-It is most useful used as a deployment machine.

-The other component is the Mercurio box
+The other component required to do this is the Mercurio box.

 Mercurio listener